oxblixxx/terraform-beginner-bootcamp-2023/README.md

 Stop the currentspace to spin a new workspace confirm if your credentials are injected.

 ## GENERATING A RANDOM BUCKET NAME WITH TERRAFORM
 The [terraform registry](https://registry.terraform.io) is a public repository of Terraform modules and providers.
 Terraform uses to manage infrastructure resources.
+Run `terraform` to see the basic terraform commands.

 ### TERRAFORM MODULE
 A Terraform module is a self-contained package of Terraform configurations that can be called and configured by other configurations.
 To use a Terraform module, you simply add it to your configuration using the module block.